max-mapper/get-dat/readme.md

-# get-dat
+# try-dat

 ## A command line tutorial to learn `dat`

 This repo contains the content for the workshop.

 First install dat on your command line: `npm install dat -g`